Worker

 CLI commands

-Command Purpose pendra / pendra runStart the worker daemon. pendra statusConnection, backend, and model info for the running worker. pendra configPrint resolved config and the file path it loaded from. pendra config set <key> <value>Mutate the config file. pendra setupInteractive setup wizard. pendra modelsList models served by your backends. pendra models install <model>Install a catalogue model into a supported backend. pendra logsTail the worker's log buffer (-f follows).
-The OS-supervised service is managed with systemctl / launchctl / Services.msc. pendra doctorDiagnostics — checks backend health, config, and the live worker connection. pendra updateSelf-update from get.pendra.ai.
+Command Purpose pendra / pendra runStart the worker daemon. pendra statusConnection and model info for the running worker. pendra restart-backendRestart just the inference engine (a fresh process starts on the next request) without stopping the worker.
+Use it to recover a stalled GPU that has fallen back to running on CPU. pendra configPrint resolved config and the file path it loaded from. pendra config set <key> <value>Mutate the config file. pendra setupInteractive setup wizard. pendra modelsList the models installed on the worker. pendra models install <model>Install a catalogue model onto the worker. pendra logsTail the worker's log buffer (-f follows).
+The OS-supervised service is managed with systemctl / launchctl / Services.msc. pendra doctorDiagnostics — checks the inference runtime, config, and the live worker connection.
+On a Linux service install, re-runs itself with sudo when it needs to read the service's config.

 Related